FA Cup

 Team News

-Man City are sweating over the fitness of key midfielder Rodri, who missed the midweek win at Burnley after sustaining a groin injury in last weekend’s victory over Arsenal.
-Josko Gvardiol (tibial fracture) and Ruben Dias (ankle), meanwhile, remain in the treatment room.
+Man City will have to cope without key midfielder Rodri, who missed the midweek win at Burnley after sustaining a groin injury in last weekend’s victory over Arsenal.
+Josko Gvardiol (tibial fracture) and Ruben Dias (ankle) also remain in the treatment room.

-If Rodri is not fit to feature, the Guardiola may consider sticking with rising star Nico O’Reilly in centre-midfield alongside outgoing captain Bernardo Silva, though Nico Gonzalez is also a contender to earn a recall in the middle of the pitch.
+If the absence of Rodri, Guardiola may consider sticking with rising star Nico O’Reilly in centre-midfield alongside outgoing captain Bernardo Silva, though Nico Gonzalez is also a contender to earn a recall in the middle of the pitch.

-Guardiola has hinted that he could make some changes to his line and they may come in the final third, with Savinho, Omar Marmoush and Phil Foden all pushing to start in an attack.
+Guardiola has admitted that he could make some changes to his lineup, and they may come in the final third, with Savinho, Omar Marmoush and Phil Foden all pushing to start in an attack.
 While in-form Rayan Cherki may retain his starting spot, Antoine Semenyo and Jeremy Doku could be replaced out wide.

 Erling Haaland scored his 35th goal of the season in all competitions in midweek, and having also netted 12 goals in as many FA Cup appearances for Man City, the prolific Norwegian is expected to lead the line on Saturday – Haaland has never scored across 14 games in semi-finals or finals for the Citizens, though, since joining the club in 2022.

-As for Southampton, Mads Roerslev (Achilles) and Alex McCarthy (wrist) remain sidelined, while captain Jack Stephens has emerged as a doubt after pulling out of the starting lineup before the midweek draw with Bristol City with a calf problem sustained in the warm-up.
+Mads Roerslev (Achilles) and Alex McCarthy (wrist) both remain sidelined, while captain Jack Stephens has emerged as a doubt after pulling out of the starting lineup before the midweek draw with Bristol City with a calf problem sustained in the warm-up.

 Ross Stewart will hope to be the man selected to start up front ahead of Cyle Larin and Cameron Archer.
 Stewart has scored three goals in his last five FA Cup appearances, including the opener against Arsenal in the previous round, while he also found the net on his last Wembley outing as a Sunderland player in May 2022.